sheenamt/msings/README.rst

 1. If you installed the virtualenv to a different location than the default scripts, you MUST edit the following bash scripts to point to your specific virtual environment

-scripts/create_intervals.sh:
->>> source /path/to/your/msings-virtual-environment/bin/activate

 scripts/create_baseline.sh:
 >>> source /path/to/your/msings-virtual-environment/bin/activate

 scripts/run_msings.sh:
 >>> source /path/to/your/msings-virtual-environment/bin/activate

-2. If necessary, bwa format and create a bwa index for your reference genome:
+2. If not available, create an index for your reference genome using samtools:

->>>  bwa index -a bwtsw ref_fasta
+>>>  samtools faidx ref_fasta

-3. OPTIONAL: Now that we have CUSTOM_MSI_BED and CUSTOM_MSI_INTERVALS, you can update the create_baseline.sh script to point to these
+3. OPTIONAL: Now that we have CUSTOM_MSI_BED you can update the create_baseline.sh script to point to these

 >>> BEDFILE=/path/to/CUSTOM_MSI_BED;
 >>> REF_GENOME=/path/to/REF_GENOME;